elephantscale/es-training-new/machine-learning/slides/Machine-Learning-Primer.md

 ## Another AI Approach – Bottom Up

- * Computers can learn from 'ground up’ (data-driven)
+ * Computers can learn from 'ground up' (data-driven)

  * E.g. how babies learn to talk:
      - Learn from example
      - They don't know the 'whole dictionary' or 'grammatical rules'

  * The focus shifts from  **logic to data**

  * More data => smarter systems

  * Success stories